The original intent of colonial conquest of the Indian subcontinent was a desire for domination of the spice trade.

 Today, we work in close partnership with the Indian Council of Agricultural Research to identify and provide ongoing support to our partner farmers, all of whom are on the cutting edge of regenerative, and sustainable agriculture.

 Mr. Chacko in Kerala developed his own heirloom cardamom variety!
-Mr. Kasaraneni in Andhra Pradesh taught himself organic turmeric farming solely via Youtube and WhatsApp!
-Smt.
-Ioe Tang took over her family farm and made it profitable for the first time in generations!
+Mr. Kasaraneni in Andhra Pradesh taught himself organic farming via Youtube and WhatsApp, the first in his entire village to go chemical-free!
+Our partner farmers are our heroes.